 Every time we share an idea that gets executed, the likelihood that future ideas also get executed goes up.
 In one study, by the sixth successful idea, the likelihood went up to 50%.
 One in two ideas would go on to get implemented!
 Interestingly, we don’t learn so well from failure.
 When it comes to ideas, the romantic notion that we learn from failure isn’t true.

 This holds up at an organizational level as well.
 When organizations focus on easy to solve problems, they build problem-solving muscle.
 This HBR article reviews a study on improving patient care at healthcare organizations.
 One group of hospitals focused on identifying and fixing easy to solve problems.
-The other group focused on deeper analysis and applied pareto to work on the problems which in theory would have the biggest improvements to patient care.
+The other group focused on deeper analysis to work on the problems which in theory would have the biggest improvements to patient care.
 The hospitals which had a bias towards action improved patient care more.

 To quote the author, “They’re not going to get better by picking the right problem.
 They’re going to get better by becoming better problem-solvers.”